joelparkerhenderson/queueing-theory/README.md

 ## Introduction

-We use queueing theory in our software projects for many purposes:
+We use queueing theory in our projects for many purposes:

+  * Customer service responsiveness

-  * Project management kanban boards
+  * Project management kanban planning

   * Inter-process communication message queues

   * Devops continuous deployment pipelines

+### Customer service responsiveness

+For example, we want to analyze how customers request sales help and support help, and how fast we respond.

+Some relevant products are e.g. [Salesforce](https://wikipedia.org/wiki/Salesforce), [LiveChat](https://wikipedia.org/wiki/LiveChat), [Zendesk](https://wikipedia.org/wiki/Zendesk).

-### Project management kanban boards
+### Project management kanban planning

-For example, we want to know how a new feature progresses from design to delivery.
+For example, we want to track the lead times and progress times as a new feature idea evolves from design to delivery.

-Some relevant products are e.g. [Asana](https://en.wikipedia.org/wiki/Asana_(software)), [Jira](https://en.wikipedia.org/wiki/Jira_(software)), [Microsoft Project](https://en.wikipedia.org/wiki/Microsoft_Project).
+Some relevant products are e.g. [Asana](https://wikipedia.org/wiki/Asana_(software)), [Jira](https://wikipedia.org/wiki/Jira_(software)), [Microsoft Project](https://wikipedia.org/wiki/Microsoft_Project).

 ### Inter-process communication message queues

-For example, we want to know how one program sends requests to another program.
+For example, we want to maximize throughputs and minimize pressures as one program sends requests to another program.

-Some relevant products are e.g. [RabbitMQ](https://en.wikipedia.org/wiki/RabbitMQ), [ActiveMQ](https://en.wikipedia.org/wiki/Apache_ActiveMQ), [ZeroMQ](https://en.wikipedia.org/wiki/ZeroMQ).
+Some relevant products are e.g. [RabbitMQ](https://wikipedia.org/wiki/RabbitMQ), [ActiveMQ](https://wikipedia.org/wiki/Apache_ActiveMQ), [ZeroMQ](https://wikipedia.org/wiki/ZeroMQ).

 ### Devops continuous deployment pipelines

-For example, we use a continuous integration server to create a software release candidate, test it, then deploy it.
+For example, we want to ensure our continuous integration server has capacity to test our software then deploy it.

-Some relevant products are e.g. [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)), [Bamboo](https://en.wikipedia.org/wiki/Bamboo_(software)), [Azure DevOps](https://en.wikipedia.org/wiki/Microsoft_Visual_Studio#Azure_DevOps).
+Some relevant products are e.g. [Jenkins](https://wikipedia.org/wiki/Jenkins_(software)), [Bamboo](https://wikipedia.org/wiki/Bamboo_(software)), [Azure DevOps](https://wikipedia.org/wiki/Microsoft_Visual_Studio#Azure_DevOps).

 ## Queue terminology